Solar thermal energy: Electrical conversion efficiency

 Of all of these technologies the solar dish/Stirling engine has the highest energy efficiency.
 A single solar dish-Stirling engine installed at Sandia National Laboratories National Solar Thermal Test Facility (NSTTF) produces as much as 25 kW of electricity, with a conversion efficiency of 31.25%.

 Solar parabolic trough plants have been built with efficiencies of about 20%.
 Fresnel reflectors have a slightly lower efficiency (but this is compensated by the denser packing).

 The gross conversion efficiencies (taking into account that the solar dishes or troughs occupy only a fraction of the total area of the power plant) are determined by net generating capacity over the solar energy that falls on the total area of the solar plant.
 The 500-megawatt (MW) SCE/SES plant would extract about 2.75% of the radiation (1 kW/m^{2}; see Solar power § Energy from the Sun for a discussion) that falls on its 4,500 acres (18.2 km^{2}).
-For the 50 MW AndaSol Power Plant that is being built in Spain (total area 1.95 km^{2}; 3/4 sq. mi.) gross conversion efficiency comes out at 2.6%.
+For the 50 MW AndaSol Power Plant that is being built in Spain (total area 1.95 km^{2}; 3/4 sq. mi.) gross conversion efficiency comes out to 2.6%.

 Efficiency does not directly relate to cost: total cost includes the cost of construction and maintenance.